nbc-bravo/drupal-linkit/README.txt

 -- INSTALLATION --

  1. Install and enable Linkit's dependencies (see below).
-Make sure Path Filter is enabled on the input formats you intend to use with linkit
+Make sure Path Filter OR Pathologic is enabled on the input formats you intend to use with linkit
  2. Install and enable linkit (required) and at least one of linkit_node, linkit_views, linkit_taxonomy or linkit_user
  3. Enable the Linkit button in your WYSIWYG editor's settings